-As are many things in Hawai'i, even seemingly simple shapes, words or designs may have meanings that dwell deep beneath the surface.
+As are many things in Hawai'i, even seemingly simple shapes, words or designs may have meanings well beneath the surface.
 For folks who may not be as familiar with Hawai’i as those of us lucky enough to live here, words like honu, koa warrior, makau fish hook, maile, hula, ohia lehua – even aloha – may have roots that surprise you.
 Following are some short descriptions of some of Thom’s most popular products and designs to help guide you through the very finest Hawaiian gold and silver jewelry available.
 It is our wish that Lahana will light your way to the perfect wedding ring, marriage ring, personal accessory or precious gift. *

 In an age of computer design and laser etching, Thom’s hand craftsmanship is almost an anachronism.
 Each piece is done the old-fashioned way: an idea goes from sketchbook, to a shape and finally to the engraver’s bench.
 In even the simplest designs, the bold, confident lines and fine details that only hand engraving can achieve reveal the heart of the artist.